 In 1973, following the strikes that beset the British construction industry during the early 1970s, Alistair McAlpine commissioned a design program for his construction company, Sir Robert McAlpine & Sons, that aimed to increase production efficiency and improve labour relations.
 Cedric Price’s proposal took the format of a two-volume report and a Portable Enclosures Programme (PEP) which, while presenting a critical view of building sites, also demonstrated his ambition to go beyond the immediate brief, employing architectural knowledge and thoughtful design to respond to pressing societal issues and human necessities.

 Today, the report can clearly be seen as an anticipatory contribution to current discussions surrounding working environments, job satisfaction, and company ethics.
 While primarily a thorough investigation of how to increase work efficiency, the report is also a witty proposal to improve labour conditions—one which assures happiness and well-being, both mental and physical, for employees by prioritizing a low-stress, boredom-free building site.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
-We are still working on it.
-If you get lost, you can email us at firstname.lastname@example.org.
+If you have any questions, please email us at firstname.lastname@example.org.

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.

 You’ve already subscribed with this email address.
 If you’d like to subscribe with another, please try again.

 This email was permanently deleted from our database.
 If you’d like to resubscribe with this email, please contact us

 Thank you for placing an order.
 We will contact you shortly.